12 min read

-Coming back from injury: lessons learnt by NZ‘s top player
+Coming back from injury: lessons learnt by one of New Zealand's top tennis player

 By the time Marina Erakovic was 17 years old she had won a junior Grand Slam doubles title and was ranked number five in the world.
 She embarked on the senior pro tour at the age of 18 playing in tournaments all around the world and found that it was ‘a completely different ball game‘.